About This Chapter

 5. George Herbert Mead: The Self, ''Me'' & ''I''

 How does one define self?
 This lesson will help answer that question by exploring the theory of self, differentiating between the concepts of 'me' and 'I' and describing the concept of looking-glass self.

-6. Erikson's Stages of Identity Formation
+6. Erikson's Stages of Psychosocial Development: Theory & Examples